Muxton

-Muxton is a village between Lilleshall and Donnington in Shropshire, England.
-It now forms part of the new town of Telford, situated on the town's very north-eastern outskirts.
+Muxton is a village in the parish of Donnington and Muxton in the Telford and Wrekin borough of Shropshire, England.
+It situated between the towns of Newport, Oakengates and Telford.

 The population was 6,557 as of the 2011 Census, which is a 12.6% increase over that at the previous census, which took place in 2001.

-The village is home to a doctors' surgery, a pharmacy, a post office, fast food outlets, a Price-point retailer, a hotel, a primary school and park areas.

-There is a McDonald's, a petrol station, a Premier Inn and a restaurant located between Muxton and neighbouring Donnington.

 St John's Church, (Church of England), is located in Muxton and together with St. Michael's and all Angels in Lilleshall forms the centre of the Christian community in both parishes.
 The building of St. John's is also used as a small community centre.
 There is also the Serbian Orthodox Church's Church of Saint Nicholas.

 The Shropshire Golf Centre is near Muxton, situated within the Granville Country Park, which itself lies on the southern edge of the greater Muxton area.